The 4-Step Strategic Formula for Writing KILLER Ad Copy that Closes More Sales!

 Now, what is the pain that your ideal prospect – that one person – is going through?

-Whenever we sit down to write a copy for anything, we start by remembering the pain we went through.
+Whenever we sit down to write a copy for anything, we start by remembering our pain.

 Remember, it's been just a few months since we've been out of the basement.